prachi-io/PetAdoProject/README.md

 $ git clone https://github.com/prachi-io/PetAdoProject.git

-* First of all install all the dependencies mentioned in the package.json file.
+* Open two terminals one for backend and one for frontend.
 * Then run the backend using:
+* cd backend
+* install all the dependencies mentioned in the package.json file.
-npm run start
+* npm run start
-* Then start the frontend using: npm install npm start
+* Then start the frontend using:
+* npm install
+* npm start

 ## Navigating Through The Website